susyelo/Botany_2018_poster/README.md

 The Latex code was modified from the Latex poster template from Nathaniel Johnston found [here](http://www.nathanieljohnston.com/2009/08/latex-poster-template/)

-The complete publication of the results of the poster can be found [here](https://www.frontiersin.org/articles/10.3389/fevo.2018.00219/full)
+The original publication can be found in https://www.frontiersin.org/articles/10.3389/fevo.2018.00219/full

 ![](./figures/poster_botany_2018_preview.jpeg)